duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

      <img src="cSLAM_images/architecture.png" style='width: 40em'/>
 </div>

+As can be seen from the above image there are quite a few devices and containers involved in this demo.
+Every red box is a physical device; every blue box is a Docker container that can be deployed on a different device.
+Let's see what the different containers are and what they do:

+* The acquisition containers are multiple Docker containers, each being responsible for acquiring the raw data from a single robot (watchtower or Duckiebot), processing it (rectifying, April tag pose extraction, odometry calculation), and packaging the processed data as new topics on the Graph optimization ROS Master.

+    Using separate containers allow us to scale the system to an almost infinite amount of robots and watchtowers (simply run as many nodes as necessary on a docker swarm).
+In this demo we will run the acquisition containers for watchtowers on the towers themselves as this reduces the network delays in the system.
+The acquistion containers for Duckiebots, however, will be exectued on a laptop such that the Duckiebot's computational resources are available for other processes.

+*

 ## Duckietown setup notes {#demo-cslam-duckietown-setup}
 We have the following basic assumptions that need to be fulfilled in order for the demo to work.